 The Tulare County Employees' Retirement Association (TCERA, Association or the Plan) is under the exclusive management and control of the Board of Retirement (the Board) whose authority is granted by Government Code §31450 et seq., and the California Constitution.
 The Association is an independent department of the County of Tulare (the County).
 Selected financial statements and disclosures are included in the County's Annual Financial Report as a pension trust fund.
-The Association has no financial or operational relationships that meet the reporting entity definition criteria of the Governmental Accounting Standards Board (GASB) Statement No. 14 as amended by GASB Statement No. 39, The Financial Reporting Entity, for inclusion as a component unit of the Association.
+The Association has no financial or operational relationships that meet the reporting entity definition criteria of the Governmental Accounting Standards Board (GASB) Statement No. 14 as amended by GASB Statements No. 39, The Financial Reporting Entity, and No. 61, the Financial Reporting Entity: Omnibus and No. 80, Blending Requirements for Certain Component Units for inclusion as a component unit of the Association.